sheng09/Thesis-LaTex-template/README.md

 Contact: Sheng Wang (sheng.wang(at)anu.edu.au; wangsheng.cas(at)gmail.com)

-Want have a look at how it looks like?
+Want to have a look at how it looks like?
 Here is an example of [Sheng's PhD thesis](https://openresearch-repository.anu.edu.au/handle/1885/271540).

 # 0. Requirements